nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 The WorkManager handles asynchronous jobs:

-*   Schedule Jobs and store them in queues
+- Schedule Jobs and store them in queues
-*   Assign execution slots to queues&nbsp;
+- Assign execution slots to queues
-*   Execute the jobs
+- Execute the jobs

 In the default implementation, job queues are in the JVM memory.
 But this model has some limitations:

-*   Stacking a lot of jobs will consume JVM Memory
+- Stacking a lot of jobs will consume JVM Memory
-*   In cluster mode each Nuxeo node maintains its own queue
+- In cluster mode each Nuxeo node maintains its own queue
-*   When a Nuxeo server is restarted, all the queued jobs are lost
+- When a Nuxeo server is restarted, all the queued jobs are lost

 `nuxeo-core-redis` provides an alternate implementation of the queuing system based on Redis:

-*   Jobs are then stored outside of JVM memory.
+- Jobs are then stored outside of JVM memory.</br>
   That's why Work have to be serializable: they are serialized and stored in Redis.
-*   Jobs can be shared across cluster nodes.
+- Jobs can be shared across cluster nodes.</br>
   This allows to dedicate some nodes to some specific processing.
-*   Jobs survive a Nuxeo restart.
+- Jobs survive a Nuxeo restart.</br>
   When Redis persistence is activated, the jobs even survive a Redis restart.

 ## Lock Manager